Hugos68/vite-plugin-pagefind/README.md

 });
 ```

+Note: If you decide to use an inline config, you would still need to add the `--site` flag to your `pagefind` command.

 Note: If your framework does not have a `vite.config` consider consulting the framework documentation to see how to add a Vite plugin.

 2. Add the post build command to your `package.json`: